Monreoeville bulldozes Windham, 55-6

 The Eagles jumped out to a 27-0 lead in the first quarter, as Millis scored twice more and senior running back Blake Anderson, returning from a broken leg suffered in Week 5, also found the end zone.

 The Bombers weren’t able to cross the goal line until just five seconds remained in the game.
-Ja’Mario Brown, on his last rush of his career, outran the Eagle defense 58-yards for a score.
+Ja’Mario Brown, on his last rush of his career, out-ran the Eagle defense 58-yards for a score.

 Monroeville continued to roll in the second quarter, tallying two more touchdowns.
 Millis scored his fourth TD, and quarterback Adam Rogers scrambled for a 16-yard score to extend the Eagles’ lead to 41-0 at halftime.